sfsam/Itsycal/Moon/_translations/README.txt

 The Itsycal directory contains .xliff files exported from Xcode and then filled in with appropriate translations.
-The files where then imported back to Xcode.
+The files were then imported back to Xcode.

 To export, navigate to the project and then choose Editor > Export For Localization...